FRRouting/frr/doc/user/bgp.rst

    Note that all extended community lists shares a single name space, so it's not necessary to specify their type when creating or destroying them.

+.. clicmd:: match community-limit (0-65535)

+   This command matches BGP updates that use community list, and with a community list count less or equal than the defined limit.
+Setting community-limit to 0 will only match BGP updates with no community.

    .. clicmd:: show bgp extcommunity-list [NAME detail]

    This command displays current extcommunity-list information.
 When `name` is specified the community list's information is shown.